tomitrescak/meteor-boilerplate-typescript/README.md

 * `meteorhacks:subs-manager` - Subscription manager to save traffic
 * `meteorhacks:fast-render` - Blazing fast page load, no more waiting
 * `alanning:roles` - Roles management
+* `dataflows:typescript-utils` - Typescript goodies

 We leave the rest of the packages up to you, not to annoy you too much.

+# Karma

+This project has been configured to run with Karma (e.g. in Webstorm) for super fast unit testing.
+Just click on *Run Configurations* -> *add* -> *Karma*.

+You can install karma cli if you plan to run karma tests in terminal`sudo npm install -g karma-cli`.
+You can now simply run `karma start`.

 ## License
 This project is provided on the MIT license.